haakco/deploying-laravel-app-stage5-docker-kubernetes-terraform-deploy/README.md

 This installation follows the same patter as the previous ones.

-Set up the config file, install via helm using the config and add a ingres route.
+Set up the config file, install via Helm using the config and add a ingres route.

 [./infra/local_dev/keel/keel-values.tmpl.yml](./infra/local_dev/keel/keel-values.tmpl.yml)
 ```yaml